experimental-platform/platform-configure-script/README.md

     $ vagrant ssh -c "curl https://raw.githubusercontent.com/experimental-platform/platform-configure-script/master/platform-configure.sh | sudo CHANNEL=alpha sh"

 This step will install the software and then reboot the system.
-Depending oin the network configuration it might not come up on its own, in that case please start it manually with `vagrant up`.
+Depending on the network configuration it might not come up on its own, in that case please start it manually with `vagrant up`.
 A few moments later the experimental platform web interface should be available under [http://paleale.local](paleale.local).